Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 ```

 Some of the variables have relatively high variance, like *DMC* and *DC*, whereas others are constrained between 0 and 1, like day of week.
 Linear regression can adapt to this variance by adjusting the magnitude of its coefficients, but it's really good practice to scale your data first.
-> Technical note: To scale your data means to set the range of reach variable to be roughly the same (e.g. all features are bounded by values between 0 and 1.
+> Technical note: To scale your data means to set the range of each variable to be roughly the same (e.g. all features are bounded by values between 0 and 1).
 Normalization and standardization are common methods to scale data but there are others as well.
-If you leverage *Regularization* or *Gradient Descent*, you must scale your data.
+Know that if you leverage *Regularization* or *Gradient Descent*, you must scale your data.

 We won't scale the data here.
 You'll understand why shortly.